lingaoqiming/lingaoqiming.github.com/index.md

-When it comes to technology, the list of interests that I have is quite long, and unfortunately, there isn't enough time in the day to explore all of the when you take into account work, school, and all the other things that take up time.
+When it comes to technology, the list of interests that I have is quite long, and unfortunately, there isn't enough time in the day to explore all of them when you take into account work, school, and all the other things that take up time.
 So, I'll just put a small list
 here:

 - <span class="heading">Artificial Intelligence</span>

   More specifically multi-agent planning, although I haven't had much time to explore this.
+I think that what
+  [Anki Drive](http://anki.com/) is doing is really awesome.
+I looked at their job posting...
+I have a lot of work to do!

 - <span class="heading">Programming Languages</span>